Sweethyh/Sweethyh.github.io/index.md

 layout: home
 author_profile: true
 ---
-I am Tiantian Li, a Master Student at the College of Computer Science and Electronic Engineering, Hunan University, and advised by [Prof. Gaobo Yang](https://dblp.org/pid/57/5520.html).
+I am Tiantian Li, a MS Student at the College of Computer Science and Electronic Engineering, Hunan University, and advised by [Prof. Gaobo Yang](https://dblp.org/pid/57/5520.html).
 I previously focused on Intelligent Video/Imgae Coding, blending traditional standards, such as AVC and HEVC, and deep-learning methods.
 I am extremely interested in Human Computer Interaction, especially Human-AI Interaction or Accessibility.
 I am keen to contribute to the practical implementation of the HCI community and design more accessible and affordable products for the public.
 ## Education